 IV.
 Promotion Process.
 The process for the promotion of non-tenure track faculty apply to all non-tenure track faculty and all academic units.

-A. The Dossier.
+The Dossier.
 Consideration for promotion involves review of an official dossier.
 Units or colleges may require supplemental materials be included in the dossier, when the faculty member is notified of the additional materials at the time of initial appointment.
 The chair and dean must identify these materials in writing and make them publicly available to the unit or college, as applicable.
 The dean must inform the candidates of the review timeline no later than six (6) months in advance of the deadline for submitting the dossier.
 The dossier for promotion must contain:

 1. University Information Form (VPAA-174)

 2. Complete, current Curriculum Vita

 3. Self-evaluation, personal narrative (maximum 750 words)